sdellarosa/chat-assignment/README.md

 # Chat App Assignment

 This project was developed as part of an assignment of my application as a backend engineer at Bunq.
-The assignment is to build the a simple chat application backed in PHP.
+The assignment is to build  a simple chat application backend in PHP.

 ## Demo
 The project has been deployed on Heroku and is live [here](https://chat-app-assignment.herokuapp.com/).
 To look at an existing user that has sent and received messages, use: `john.doe` as the username with the password `secret123`.